Tasshack/dreame-vacuum/docs/services.md

 Start selected room cleaning with optional customized cleaning parameters.
 > - If you are using integration with map feature, you can acquire segment ids from vacuum entity attributes.
-> - Cleaning parameters and cleaning order are ignored by the device when `customized_cleaning` or `cleaning_sequence` is enabled.
+> - Cleaning parameters and cleaning sequence are ignored by the device when `customized_cleaning` or `cleaning_sequence` is enabled.

 **Examples:**